 $f{space-wave} > f{matter-vibration}$.
 These motions must be synchronized.
-The synchronization of these motions needs algorithms of both sides.
+The synchronization of these motions needs algorithms on both sides.
 Matter and space must have algorithms.
-Saying this, there are structures of matter built from smaller bricks than themselves.
-In other words, the elementary particle of matter we know cannot be the last building bricks of the matter.
-These smaller bricks (or their twins) are in space, too, that is, both space and matter have structures.
+Saying this, there are structures of matter built from bricks smaller than themselves.
+In other words, the elementary particle of matter we know cannot be the matter's last building bricks.
+These smaller bricks (or their twins) are in space, too-that is, both space and matter have structures.